velartrill/velartrill.github.io/orig/reunited.md

 "I think that's why Sal was so worried yesterday.
 He thought I was doing the same old shit again."

 "Come *here.*" Livkir pulls her back into his arms and he feels her muscles slacken instinctively, the way they always do when she wants to be held.
-"Stars above, Nili, you poor thing.
+"Stars above, Nil, you poor thing.
 How long did that go on?"

 Niltar sighs.
 "Sal put a stop to it when he figured it out.
 I cried in his office and I begged him not to.
 That was actually what ended up with him introducing Cas to me.
-She wasn't even supposed to be my _vartash_ at first, just… someone who could 'meet my needs,' was how Sal put it."
+She wasn't even supposed to be my _vartash_ at first, just… someone to be with.
+Someone to keep me company and keep me warm at night."
+She looks down.
+"That was the idea, anyway."

-"Someone to hold you?"
+"…what do you mean?"

 Niltar looks away.
-"Someone to hurt me.
-So I could have those sensations without causing trouble for anyone else."
+"I couldn't deal.
+It wasn't enough.
+I was begging her to hurt me in the end, to cuff me and beat me the way they did before.
+When she finally gave in a little…" She shivers.
+"I think that was when I started falling hard for her."

+Livkir's eyes open wide.
 "You *wanted* to be hurt?"

 "It just… I don't know.
 Sal thinks it's just 'cause I spent all that time with nothing else like intimacy in my life except for beatings, and it burned some kind of connection into my brain circuits between… pain and feeling safe.
 Or not alone.
 Or something."
 She shrugs.
 "All I know is, when Cas would… do things to me, it felt so good. *Feels* so good," she corrects herself, glancing away, cheeks aglow with embarassment.
+"Better than a hug ever could."

 Livkir gazes at her for a long moment, then pulls her head in under his chin and hugs her tightly.
 "I don't know what to say," he murmurs at last.
 "I just… I'm sorry I never made the effort to get to know you back then.
 I'm so sorry you had to be so alone.
 Nobody should ever have to go through something like that, least of all someone with your damage."